DataDog/stratus-red-team/docs/user-guide/getting-started.md

 - Using static credentials in `~/.aws/config`, and setting your desired AWS profile using `export AWS_PROFILE=my-profile`

+Encountering issues?
+See our [troubleshooting](./troubleshooting.md) page, or [open an issue](https://github.com/DataDog/stratus-red-team/issues/new/choose).

 *[TTP]: Tactics, techniques and procedures

+[^1]: While Stratus Red Team uses Terraform under the hood, it doesn't mess with your current Terraform install nor does it require you to install Terraform as a pre-requisite.
+Stratus Red Team will download its own Terraform binary in `$HOME/.stratus-red-team`.